capnproto/capnproto/doc/cxx.md

   class.
 This actually poses a significant problem in practice -- there exist server binaries containing literally hundreds of megabytes of compiled protobuf code.
 Cap'n Proto generated code, on the other hand, is almost entirely inlined accessors.
-The only things that go into `.capnp.o` files are default values for pointer fields, and only if they have non-empty defaults (which are unusual).
-(Eventually, the object files may also contain type descriptors, but those should also be small.)
+The only things that go into `.capnp.o` files are default values for pointer fields (if needed, which is rare) and the encoded schema (just the raw bytes of a Cap'n-Proto-encoded schema structure).
+The latter could even be removed if you don't use dynamic reflection.

 * The C++ Protobuf implementation used lots of dynamic initialization code (that runs before `main()`) to do things like register types in global tables.
 This proved problematic for